-The Gartner Group also reports that 75% of large-scale technology projects like ERP and CRM fail.
-SO, it’s critical that you put yourself in the best possible position to see success in those big projects.
+The Gartner Group reports that 75% of large-scale technology projects like enterprise resource planning (ERP) and CRM fail.
+It is therefore critical that you put yourself in the best possible position to see success in those big projects.

 Here are the 6 essential factors to better ensure the success of your large-scale IT Projects:

-A project that affects the way your entire company is run must be a top priority for your business, not just a top priority for IT.
-Everyone needs to be on board — and stay committed, until the project is successfully completed.
+A project that affects the way your entire company is run must be a top priority for your entire business, not just a top priority for IT.
+Everyone needs to be on board — and stay committed — until the project is successfully completed.
 That’s because a major IT initiative involves far more than technical skills and tasks.
-When the IT infrastructure that supports your company is about to change, educating and managing people is equally if not more important — and as complex — as installing and implementing new software.
+When the IT infrastructure that supports your company is about to change, educating and managing people is equally if not more important and complex as installing and implementing new software.

 Those in charge of this degree of change should be your best business-side managers – those with excellent people skills, and an understanding of both the corporate culture and the new technology (or have a good relationship with trustworthy advisors, as well as your own IT department).

-As we saw in the first essential factor above, the people element in large-scale IT projects is just as important as the technology, if not more so.
-To succeed, it’s wise to dedicate your best people from core business units to this initiative, to ensure that everyone in your company will accept their decisions regarding project implementation and that the project will be handled with a high degree of efficiency and skill.
+The people involved with large-scale IT projects are just as important as the technology, if not more so.
+To succeed, it’s wise to dedicate your best people from core business units to ensure that everyone in your company will accept their decisions regarding project implementation and that the project will be handled with a high degree of efficiency and skill.